Spectral Properties of Elementwise-Transformed Spiked Matrices: Introduction

 \subsection{Spiked Matrices}

 The standard spiked matrix model $Y_n = X_n + n^{-1/2} Z_n$ exhibits singular value bias and singular vector inconsistency.
-The governing phase transition depends only the variance of noise: \begin{lemma}(Theorem 3.6 of \cite{BS_SpAn}, Theorems 2.8-2.10 of \cite{BGN12}) In the asymmetric setting, let $Y_n = X_n + n^{-1/2} Z_n$ and the elements of $Z_n$ have mean zero, variance one, and finite moments.
-The empirical spectral distribution (ESD) of $Y_n^\top Y_n$ converges almost surely weakly to the Marchenko-Pastur law with parameter $\gamma$.
+The corresponding phase transition depends only the variance of noise: \begin{lemma}(Theorem 3.6 of \cite{BS_SpAn}, Theorems 2.8--2.10 of \cite{BGN12}) In the asymmetric setting, let $Y_n \coloneqq X_n + n^{-1/2} Z_n$, where the elements of $Z_n$ have mean zero, variance one, and finite moments.
+The empirical spectral distribution (ESD) of $Y_n^\top Y_n$ converges almost surely weakly to the Marchenko--Pastur law with parameter $\gamma$.
 Furthermore,

 where the biasing function $\lambda(\sigma, \gamma)$ is given by

 The limiting angles between the singular vectors of $X_n$ and $Y_n$ are

 where the left and right ``cosine" functions $c_1(\sigma,\gamma)$ and $c_2(\sigma,\gamma)$ are given by